FAQs - Frequently Adventured Questions

+FAQs - Frequently Adventured Questions**

 15. The Starting Line Event in Hamburg

-The rally will start in Hamburg in July 2020.
+The rally will start in Hamburg at the 18th of July 2020.
 The event starts at 10:00 am and the official start will take place between 12:00 and 14:00 pm.
 We will let you know the exact address one month in advance.

 16. The Good-Bye Europe Rally Party